Show All Answers

 An area with significant flooding issues generally has standing water at the location 24 hours after a rain event.
 If water does not exist at the location 24 hours after a rain event, it is determined that, although flooding occurs, it is temporary and therefore within the design capability of the system.

-The Town is continually updating its database of problem areas and, as resources allow, will address these problem areas.
+The Town is continually updating its database of problem areas and, as recourse allow, will address these problem areas.
 Flooding can also occur without a rain event in times of unusually high tides.

 The National Weather Service often issues flood advisories due to high tides.
 For those living in low lying areas near tidal water, this type of flooding will occur.

-The storm drains are there to solely collect stormwater from the public roads and right-a-ways.
+The storm drains are there to solely collect storm water from the public roads and right always.